 Persons who are granted external Borrower rights shall be subject to the following regulations:

-Approved external Borrowers shall be required to pay an annual subscription, at a rate approved by the Director from time to time, with the following exceptions:
+Approved external Borrowers (or the institution to which they belong) shall be required to pay an annual subscription, at a rate approved by the Director from time to time, with the following exceptions:

 a) Retired members of Staff shall be exempt from any annual subscription for external Borrower rights.

 b) Graduates shall pay a reduced annual subscription.